Equity Institute

 Synchronous live classes via Zoom

-2 hours of pre/post asynchronous assignments
+2 hours of pre & post assignments

 Access to Canvas for course work